binipringle/contracts/_texts/0-outline.md

 Read the text of RST § 71 and all the comments and illustrations carefully.

-# 4.1.
-Neo-Classical Economic Theory
+## IVb Neo-Classical Economic Theory

 It is said that courts won’t look at the adequacy or fairness of the consideration.
 Should sellers be permitted to charge what the market will bear in all cases?
 What if that means charging higher prices for goods in poor neighborhoods?
 What if it means charging women more than men or BIPOC consumers more than white consumers?
 Should it matter if members of those groups agree to pay more?